Time to refinance: Should you?

 - Moving banks is an option, but it doesn’t always stack up.

 I guess what I’m saying is that it can be good to have someone think through this stuff for you.
 An advocate.
 Get them to put the options on the table and help you make the decision.
 That might be your bank person.
-Or it might be your broker.
+Or it might be your adviser.
 It might be me.

 If you want straight down the line, as unbiased as possible info on what to do when it comes to refinancing in any form, have a chat.